 What Is Fifth Disease?

-Fifth disease causes a distinctive red rash on the face that makes a child appear to have a "slapped cheek."
+Fifth disease is known for a rash that makes a child’s cheeks bright red.
+That’s why it’s sometimes called a "slapped cheek" rash.
 A few days later, the rash spreads down to the trunk, arms, and legs.
 It usually lasts 1 to 3 weeks.

-The bright red rash usually starts on the face.
-Then, red blotches (usually lighter in color) appear on the trunk, arms, and legs.
-After a few days, the rash, which can be itchy, takes on a lacy net-like look.
+The rash usually starts on the face and makes the cheeks bright red.
+Then, red (usually lighter) blotches appear on the chest, back, arms, and legs.
+The rash can be itchy.
+After a few days, it takes on a lacy net-like look.

 Can Fifth Disease Be Prevented?

-Washing hands well and often is always a good idea because it can help prevent the spread of many infections.
+Washing hands well and often is the best way to avoid the virus that causes fifth disease and can help prevent the spread of many infections.

-Call the doctor if your child develops a rash, especially if the rash is widespread over the body or accompanied by other symptoms, like fever, cold symptoms, or joint pain.
+Call the doctor if your child develops a rash, especially if the rash is widespread or your child also has a fever, cold symptoms, or joint pain.